billyyoung/blog/content/posts/tokyo-2023.md

 **Flights**
 There are two airports you can fly to: Haneda airport (HND) and Narita airport (NRT).
-I’d recommend HND over NRT if you have the choice.
+I’d recommend HND if you have the choice.

-HND is closer to Tokyo (45 mins to 1h for ~¥600 by subway) vs NRT (1h to 1.5h for ~¥3,500 by NRT Express + subway).
+HND is closer to Tokyo (45 mins to 1h for ~¥600 by subway) vs NRT (1.5h for ~¥3,000 by NRT Express + subway).

 **Getting around Japan (prep version)**
 If you’ll be in Japan for over 7 days and plan to take the Shinkansen (high speed trains) between Tokyo, Kyoto/Osaka, and beyond, look into getting the **JR Pass**.

-This pass includes rides on the Shinkansen (non-express lines), as well as the JR subway lines in Tokyo.
+This pass includes rides on the Shinkansen (high speed train, non-express lines), as well as the JR subway lines in Tokyo.
 You can still ride the trains/metro without a JR Pass by paying directly, but buying the pass will likely save you some money in the end.

 You can order the JR Pass online to either be shipped to you beforehand, or to be picked up at the airport (~1h line).
 They come in 7/14/21-day options.

 **Stay**
 I’d recommend staying in Shinjuku, one of the most populous areas, where you'll find lots of restaurants, malls/shops, and subway stops nearby.
 Shibuya is another area that's good for the same reasons, though central Shibuya and the famous Shibuya Scramble Crossing can feel a bit like Times Square with the crowds, so I prefer it less.

 For lodging, Airbnbs look to be much cheaper than hotels (30%+ cheaper), especially for longer stays.
-But Airbnbs can be a bit hit-or-miss with things like: mattress quality or only having Japanese floor futons, your A/C's ability to fight off the Japanese summer humidity, and noise (the Airbnb we stayed at was next to an elementary school so there was a lot of activity in the mornings).
+But Airbnbs can be a bit hit-or-miss with things like: mattress quality or only having Japanese floor futons, your A/C's ability to fight off the Japanese summer humidity, and noise (I've stayed at one that was next to an elementary school so there was a lot of activity in the early mornings).
 YMMV.

 **Internet and Phone**
 If you're traveling alone, you can purchase a data SIM card at the airport for some reasonable price (I didn't do this so idk the exact numbers).

-You can also purchase a data e-SIM beforehand via a service like [ubigi.com](https://ubigi.com/), which runs you around $17 for 10GB over 30 days (data only).
+You can also purchase a data e-SIM online via a service like <a target="_blank" href="https://ubigi.com/">Ubigi</a>, which runs you around $17 for 10GB over 30 days (data only).

 If you're traveling in a group, there's also the option to get a Pocket Wi-fi–essentially a portable mobile hotspot device–which you can order ahead online for pick-up/drop-off at the airport.
 On my 2023 trip, I ordered one from [Ninja WiFi](https://ninjawifi.com/en/) which got me 3GB per day, at $65 for 14 days (so ~$5 USD / day).

 <a name="logistics-there"></a>
 ## Logistics when you're there

-**Getting around Tokyo**
+**Getting around**
 May Google Maps guide you.

 The subway system in Tokyo is extremely robust (with all signs translated in EN too) and reaches all popular areas.
-I got around mainly by subway, or walking short distances.
-I took the bus once, which was smooth too (and also had EN translations).
+I got around mainly by subway and bus (also has EN translations).

-If you don’t have a JR pass, you can get a metro card at the airport or any subway station (an "IC card", from either PASSMO or SUICA brands, but they function the same) or via the SUICA app, and load money onto it (cash only).
-This lets you ride any subway line in Tokyo (whereas the JR Pass which only lets you ride free on JR lines).
+To pay for the subway and bus, you'll need a metro card (an "IC card", from either PASSMO or SUICA brands, but they function the same).
+* You can set up and load your metro card on Apple/Google Pay or the PASSMO or SUICA apps
+* If your phone is like mine (Samsung Galaxy S23U) and doesn't have the appropriate hardware to support this, you'll need to buy a physical metro card which only loads with cash :(

 Subway fares are usually ~¥200-300 one way.

 **Money**
 Japan is still a very cash-heavy country, with many small shops and restaurants not accepting credit cards (larger establishments likely will though).

-Metro cards are also only loadable by cash, and if you're out and about a lot expect to spend ~¥1,000 per day on the subway.
-(Pro-tip: there are unlimited use day-passes for within Tokyo for ¥900 that you can buy at the machine and load onto your card.
-Or consider even getting a monthly pass if you're going to be there for more than 14d, it was priced at ~¥17,500 IIRC.)
+Physical IC cards are also only loadable by cash (digital ones can be loaded by credit card), and if you're out and about expect to spend ~¥1,000 per day on the subway.

-For reference: on my 2023 trip I exchanged ~$400 USD over my 14-day trip, mainly spent on the metro and restaurants/food stalls.
+For reference: on my 2023 trip I exchanged ~$400 USD total over 14 days, mainly spent on the metro and restaurants/food stalls.

 On exchanging currency:

-* Kinda obvious but worth mentioning: check the exchange rate on Google ("usd to yen") and try to get as close to that as you can anytime you exchange currency
+* Kinda obvious but worth mentioning: check the exchange rate on Google ("1 usd to yen") and try to get as close to that as you can anytime you exchange currency
 * Airport rates are actually pretty good, so don't hesitate to exchange currency at the airport
 * In the city, the best rate I saw was at this [Interbank](https://www.interbank.co.jp/) shop near Shinjuku station (~1% off).
 There are also local currency exchange shops in hubs like Shinjuku and Shibuya that can be hit or miss in efficiency (~5% off), and then there are Travelex's which had the worst rates I saw (~10% off)
 * 7 BANK ATMs (similar logo to 7-ELEVEN, but these ATMs can also be found in malls) are worth mentioning as a last last resort.
-You can withdraw yen from your bank account via your debit card, but US banks will hit you with a $5 fee + 3% foreign exchange fee, which makes your effective exchange rate like 10% worse
+You can withdraw yen from your bank account via your debit card, but you will incur a ~$2 ATM fee + US banks will hit you with an additional $5 fee + 3% foreign exchange fee, which makes your effective exchange rate like 10% worse

 **Searching restaurants**